thinkshout/thinkshout/_case_studies/hsus-changeforanimals.md

     section-image-alt: "Image: HSUS Mobile"
     section-image-caption: "HSUS Change for Animals on Mobile"

+  - section-color: gray-bg
-  - section-title: "Styling a Static Site"
+    section-title: "Styling a Static Site"
     section-description: |
-      Jekyll seemed like a perfect fit, especially given [how successful we’ve been with Jekyll on previous projects](https://thinkshout.com/blog/category/jekyll/) with similar constraints.
       The site needed five campaign pages, celebrity testimonials with featured videos, and a promotional section for their events.

-      We considered building out the site in Drupal, but we simply didn’t need its features or its bulk to meet the HSUS’s needs.
+[Jekyll](https://jekyllrb.com/) was a perfect fit, and we've used it with great success on projects with similar constraints.

       Static sites are very performant, and we wanted this high-traffic, image-rich design to load quickly and reliably.

-      Jekyll also allowed us to build modularly.
-Although we used a static site generator, we were able to give the Humane Society team the flexibility to include or exclude certain content.

 When changes are checked into Github, the site is automatically deployed with Travis CI.
-The repo for this project is actually public on GitHub, so anyone can go see for themselves what makes this site tick.

   - section-image: "/assets/images/ts_redesign/case-studies/hsus-changeforanimals/hsus_home2-d.png"
     section-image-alt: "Image: HSUS Home"

-  - section-title: "Results"
+  - section-type: result
+    section-color: black-bg
     section-description: |
       We launched the Transformational Change for Animals microsite in April of 2016 and are currently measuring the analytics around the site’s performance.
 We hope to share our findings with you in the near future!